jsgroth/jgenesis/ARCHITECTURE.md

 ## Overview

 The crates can be broken up roughly into 5 categories:
 * Common libraries: `jgenesis-common`, `jgenesis-proc-macros`
 * CPU emulators: `z80-emu`, `m68000-emu`, `wdc65816-emu`, `spc700-emu`
 * Emulation backend: `smsgg-core`, `genesis-core`, `segacd-core`, `nes-core`, `snes-core`, `snes-coprocessors`, `gb-core`
 * Emulation frontend: `jgenesis-renderer`, `jgenesis-native-driver`, `jgenesis-cli`, `jgenesis-gui`, `jgenesis-web`
 * CPU emulator test harnesses: `z80-test-runner`, `m68000-test-runner`, `wdc65816-test-runner`, `spc700-test-runner`

+Repo structure:
+* Common library crates are at the top level of the project
+* `cpu/` contains the CPU emulator and test harness crates
+* `backend/` contains the emulation backend crates
+* `frontend/` contains the emulation frontend crates

+The CPU emulators are designed to be usable with any implementation of their respective bus traits.
+The test harnesses provide a bus implementation that maps every address to RAM (which is what the tests expect), while the various consoles provide implementations that emulate the console's memory map.

+For the most part, the backends interact with the frontends through trait implementations.
+The backends implement traits that enable frontend features including save states and rewind.
+The frontends provide trait implementations to the backends that enable the backends to display video frames, output audio samples, and persist any save files (e.g. for a cartridge with battery-backed SRAM).
+The frontends are also responsible for passing current emulated controller state to the backends (i.e. which buttons are currently pressed).

 ## Crates

+### `jgenesis-common`

+Contains traits that define the interface between the emulation backends and the emulation frontends, as well as some dependency-light common code that is used across many of the other crates (e.g. helper extension traits and audio resampling).

+### `jgenesis-proc-macros`

+Custom derive macros used across many of the other crates.

 ### `z80-emu`

-Instruction-based emulation core for the Zilog Z80 CPU, which is used in the Master System, the Game Gear, and the Genesis (and by proxy the Sega CD).
+Instruction-based emulation core for the Zilog Z80 CPU, which is used in the Master System, the Game Gear, and the Genesis.

 ### `m68000-emu`